 A Bit About Me.

-My name is Marcus Collins and I like to think of myself as one part practitioner, one part educator.
-I work in advertising -- where I put ideas in the world at Doner Advertising -- and I work in academia at the Ross School of Business, University of Michigan -- where I put people in the world.
+My name is Marcus Collins and I like to think of myself as being one part practitioner, one part academic.
+I work in advertising -- where I put ideas in the world at Doner Advertising -- and I work in higher learning at the Ross School of Business, University of Michigan -- where I put people in the world.

-Throughout my career, I've had the great pleasure of working with some of the most renown brands in culture (Apple, Nike, McDonald's, Bud Light) and launch creative work like the Cliff Paul Campaign for State Farm, the Made In America Music Festival for Budweiser, and the Brooklyn Nets' move from NJ to NY.
-I was also fortunate enough to be recognized as Advertising Age's "40 Under 40" and Crain's Business Detroit's "40 Under 40" in 2016.
+Throughout my career, I've had the great privilege of working with some of the biggest brands in the world (Apple, Nike, Beyoncé, McDonald's, Anheuser-Busch) and launch culturally contagious work like the Cliff Paul Campaign for State Farm, the Made In America Music Festival for Budweiser, and the Brooklyn Nets' move from NJ to NY.
+I was also fortunate enough to be recognized as Advertising Age's "40 Under 40" and nominated for The Golden Apple Award for Excellence in Teaching & Leadership.